chenxizhang/openai-powershell/README.md

 To use this module, you must install PowerShell.
 It is included by default in Windows.
 If you are using MacOS or Linux, you can install it using the following guide:

 - MacOS:
   - Run `brew install powershell/tap/powershell` to install PowerShell on MacOS, then enter `pwsh` in the terminal to launch PowerShell.
+Follow the guide [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-macos) if you encountered any problem.
 - Linux:
   - Follow the guide [here](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.3) to install PowerShell on Linux, then enter `pwsh` in the terminal to launch PowerShell.